 The law also prohibits discrimination against employees who are “regarded” as having a disability.
 For example, the law protects employees from employers who refuse to hire employees with a disability because of the employers’ perception that the employee could not do the work.

-The disability discrimination laws require that the employee must be “qualified” for the employment position.
+The disability discrimination laws in San Francisco California require that the employee must be “qualified” for the employment position.
 An individual is “qualified” if he or she can perform, with or without reasonable accommodation, the “essential functions” of the employment position.
 The essential functions of a job or position include the employer’s judgment whether the function is essential; written job descriptions; time actually spent on a specific function; and work performed by past and present incumbents.